-THIS TRIP IS CURRENTLY WAITLISTED.
-2020 marks Ludwig van Beethoven’s 250th birthday and you are cordially invited to celebrate in the composer’s homeland with Performance Today ® host Fred Child.
+You are cordially invited to celebrate the life and music of Ludwig van Beethoven in the composer’s homeland with Performance Today ® host Fred Child.
 Designed for lovers of nature, culture and, of course, classical music, this customized adventure of food, music, art and sheer fun will thrill you.
-Enjoy concerts featuring the St. Petersburg Philharmonic in Cologne and the Beethoven Orchestra of Bonn in Beethoven’s birthplace of Bonn.
-As we cruise the Rhine River through Holland, Germany, France and Switzerland on our privately chartered river ship, we’ll enjoy intimate classical music “Perf Chats” with pianist and Performance Today ™ Artist in Residence Andrew Staupe.
+Enjoy live performances in special event spaces and venues.
+As we cruise the Rhine River through Holland, Germany, France and Switzerland on our privately chartered river ship, we’ll enjoy intimate classical music “Perf Chats” with a Performance Today ™ Artist in Residence.
 Stroll through festive village streets and sip delicious wines with the locals in Germany’s Rhine region and in Alsace, France.
 Enjoy lakeside café views of the towering Alps in Switzerland.
 Your journey ends on a high note in the High Alps of Switzerland on the shore of beautiful Lake Lucerne.

 Fred Child is the host of American Public Media’s Performance Today®, the most-listened-to classical music radio show in America.
 Fred is also the commentator and announcer for Live from Lincoln Center, the only live performing arts series on television.
 In recent years, Fred has hosted a series of unique live national concert broadcasts, including the Los Angeles Philharmonic’s opening concerts from Walt Disney Hall, Gustavo Dudamel’s debut with the LA Philharmonic, season-opening concerts at Carnegie Hall, the Berlin Philharmonic live at Carnegie Hall, the Last Night of the Proms from the Royal Albert Hall in London, New Year’s concerts by the New York Philharmonic, Seiji Ozawa’s final concert with the Boston Symphony at Tanglewood, and the ground-breaking “Spring for Music” concerts from Carnegie Hall.
 He has given concert talks for Lincoln Center, the Aspen Festival and Summerfest La Jolla; his CD reviews have appeared on NPR’s All Things Considered; and his music reports have appeared on NPR’s Morning Edition and Weekend Edition.
 He’s been a contributor to Billboard magazine and a commentator for BBC Radio 3.
 While growing up in Portland, Oregon, Fred studied classical piano.
 He also dabbles in guitar, percussion and bagpipes.
 Fred loves baseball (throws right, bats left) and is an avid hiker, climber, skier, cyclist and runner and a licensed private pilot.
 This will be the sixth Performance Today tour Fred has hosted.
 Fred and his wife Wang Jie live in New York City.